 Reduction in the density of species may arise due to the factors discussed above, habitat loss or degradation, disturbance and fragmentation.
 As outlined above, the objectives of the proposed Plan have the potential to cause these impacts.
-Impacts from recreation, agriculture, infrastructure and development may cause fragmentation or habitat loss of supporting habitat may result in reduction of species density of Annex I birds and other species of bird at Lough Conn and Lough Cullin SPA.
+Impacts from recreation, agriculture, infrastructure and development may cause fragmentation or direct habitat loss may result in reduction of species density of Annex I birds and other species of bird at Lough Conn and Lough Cullin SPA.